-The Main Street Redevelopment Plan presents an opportunity to redevelop the southwestern portion of the Borough particularly along Main Street.
-The governing body adopted a resolution on November 15, 2004, formally delineating the area for redevelopment.
-Subsequently, the Borough's governing body adopted a "Main Street Redevelopment Plan" in October 2006.
-The First Amendment to the Redevelopment Plan was adopted in November 2007, which presented a more refined vision for the Redevelopment Area and specific concept plans.
+This Main Street Redevelopment Plan (the "Redevelopment Plan" or "Plan") presents an opportunity to redevelop the southwestern portion of the Borough of Allenhurst (the "Borough"), particularly along Main Street.
+The governing body adopted a resolution on November 15, 2004, formally designating the hereinafter defined Redevelopment Area as a "Condemnation Redevelopment Area" pursuant to the Local Redevelopment and Housing Law (N.J.S.A.
+40A:12A-1, et seq.) (the "Redevelopment Law").
+Subsequently, the Borough's governing body adopted a "Main Street Redevelopment Plan" in October 2006 and amended it in November 2007 (together, the "Prior Redevelopment Plan"), which presented a more refined vision for the Redevelopment Area and specific concept plans.
+This Redevelopment Plan amends and restates the Prior Redevelopment Plan in its entirety.

-It should be noted that Block 21, Lots 2 and 3 were designated as an area in need of redevelopment.
-It was later determined that Block 21, Lots 2 and 3 were necessary for the production of utility services and would remain within the utility rate base, therefore these properties have been identified exclusively for utility use as part of this Plan.
-The Redevelopment Area consists of Block 18, Lot 1, Block 19, Lots 1 and 2, Block 21, Lots 2, 3, 5, 6, 8, 9, 10, 11, 12, and 13, and Block 31, Lot 3 (collectively the "Redevelopment Area"), as delineated on the map on page 4.
+The Redevelopment Area consists of Block 18, Lot 1, Block 19, Lots 1 and 2, Block 21, Lots 2, 3, 5, 6, 7, 8, 9, 10, 11, 12, and 13, and Block 31, Lot 3 (collectively the "Redevelopment Area"), as delineated on the map on page 4.
+Subsequent to the designation of Block 21, Lots 2 and 3 as an area in need of redevelopment, it was determined that such lots were necessary for the production of utility services and would remain within the utility rate base.
+Therefore, Block 21, Lots 2 and 3 have been identified exclusively for utility use as part of this Redevelopment Plan.

-This "Redevelopment Plan" modifies the previously adopted Plan to propose a townhouse development on the east side of Main Street that is sensitive to the historical context of the Borough's residential neighborhoods.
-The Redevelopment Plan continues to propose adaptive re-use of the Art Deco Jersey Central Power & Light (JCP&L) buildings along Main Street.
+This Redevelopment Plan modifies the previously adopted Prior Redevelopment Plan to propose a townhouse development on the east side of Main Street that is sensitive to the historical context of the Borough's residential neighborhoods.
+The Redevelopment Plan also modifies the previously adopted Prior Redevelopment Plan by proposing the demolition (rather than adaptive reuse) of the Art Deco Jersey Central Power & Light (JCP&L) buildings along the west side of Main Street.
 The Plan revises the concept for the redevelopment of the Borough DPW / Waterworks site on the south side of Hume Street to permit new construction.
-This Redevelopment Plan supersedes the earlier redevelopment plan in all aspects.